threadi/easy-language/readme.txt

 = Can I use this plugin in a multisite-installation? =

 Yes, you can!
-All translated texts will be available to any other blog in the multisite-network.
+All simplified texts will be available to any other blog in the multisite-network.

-= Will I be notified if the original content of a translated page changes? =
+= Will I be notified if the original content of a simplified page changes? =

 Yes, an icon is displayed in the page or post list for this purpose.
-As soon as you manually adjust the content of the translated page and save it, the icon disappears again.
+As soon as you manually adjust the content of the simplified page and save it, the icon disappears again.
 We intentionally do not offer synchronization of new or adapted content of a page, as this is difficult to transfer with plain language.

+= Can I use WPML or Polylang to translate my page in english and with simplified texts of your plugin together? =

+Yes, you can use Easy Language alongside all supported multilingual-plugins.
+You can translate your pages e.g. in english and use Easy Language to simplify the texts.
+Be aware to place two language-switcher in your website: the one of your multilingual-plugin and the one from Easy Language.

 == Screenshots ==